There’s never been a more competitive market in Guelph. Ever. And there is a dramatic shortage of Guelph houses for sale.

 But most people won’t just sell their house because they can get a high price.
 The other half of the equation is that you need to buy a house, too.
 If you’re moving within Guelph, many sellers debate whether it’s worth it to pack up just to make a lateral move.

 Your family situation has changed:

-Maybe you bought your home when you were just married, but now that you have children you outgrown your current home and need something bigger.
-Although 3 bedroom homes are the norm, perhaps you need a 4 bedroom home in Guelph?
+Now that your children have moved out, you’ve outgrown your current home.
+Although 3 bedroom homes are the norm, perhaps you need a two bedroom home in Guelph?